What is Isobe Yaki in Japanese Food Culture?

-The summer season is nearly upon us, and when I think of summer, the first thing that comes to my mind is the sea.
+Summer is nearly upon us, and when I think of the season, the first thing that comes to mind is the sea.

 Isobe Yaki (磯辺焼き)

-According to the article “磯辺焼き” on Kotobank, Isobe Yaki has 2 meanings,
+According to the article 磯辺焼き on Kotobank, Isobe Yaki has two meanings below,

-- grilled mochi (rice cake) that has been seasoned with soy sauce and wrapped with a sheet of nori (dried seaweed)
+- Grilled Mochi (rice cake) seasoned with soy sauce and wrapped with a sheet of Nori (dried seaweed)

 Isobe Yaki Mochi

-The mochi dish described by the no.1 definition is generally called “Isobe Yaki Mochi (磯辺焼き餅)”.
-Last winter, I introduced a recipe for Isobe Yaki Mochi on this blog, so if you are curious, please read this article.
+Last winter, I introduced a recipe for the dish on this blog, so if you are curious, please read this article.